eren0n/Transistor-DC-Motor-Driver/README.md

-# Transistor-DC-Motor-Driver
+# Transistor DC-Motor Driver
 Custom DC Motor Driver With Arduino Nano and Transistors

-# Read-Before-Use-!!
+# Read Before Use !!
 Use "Enable" pins to control motor's rpm.</br>
 If you send a "HIGH" signal to "Motor1.1" you have to send "LOW" signal to "Motor1.2".</br>
 If you send a "HIGH" signal to "Motor2.1" you have to send "LOW" signal to "Motor2.2".</br>
-If you have "Clone Arduino" you have to use 9V batteries.</br>
+If you have "Clone Arduino" you have to use 9V batteries or less.</br>

-# Arduino-Pin-Status
+# Arduino Pin Status
 D13 : EMPTY</br>
 D12 : MOTOR 2.2</br>
 D11 : EMPTY</br>